Stringyiy/vibsync/README.md

 # vibsync
-Plug in monitoring energy flow in electronic hardwares ensuring minimum environmental effect and optimal energy efficiency.
+Plug in monitoring energy flow in and through available electronic hardwares.
+Ensuring minimum environmental effect and optimal energy efficiency.